Research shows nonprofit transparency matters

-We’re republishing some of the most-read posts from the GuideStar Blog, a Candid Blog predecessor, here in the Candid Blog.
+We’re republishing some of the most popular posts from the GuideStar Blog, a Candid Blog predecessor, here in the Candid Blog, including: Research shows nonprofit transparency matters.

 Academic research supports what we at GuideStar (and now Candid) have long believed: (1) donors give more to transparent nonprofits and (2) transparent organizations tend to be stronger organizations.